pritom-roy/griho-bondhon-client/README.md

-Here is your improved README file with all the requested details:

----

 # GrihoBandhon Matrimony Platform

 GrihoBandhon is a modern matrimonial platform built with the MERN stack (MongoDB, Express, React, and Node.js).
 It offers a user-friendly experience for individuals looking to find potential life partners through advanced search, filtering, and matchmaking features.